marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 }
 ```

+You can use the code above as a base for all the requests you are going to make.
+Remember to replace the `TOKEN` and `KEY` when actually using the code.

 Now let's start to code!
-Head on to the `data_model.js` file and **implement**:
+Head on to the `data_model.js` file and **implement** the
+following methods using ajax to get the information:

 - `Horello.List.prototype.getCard`
 - `Horello.Board.prototype.getList`

 The comments on `data_model.js` give you more information on how to do it.
-On the
-success callbacks of the functions `console.log` the data to be sure you
-are getting board/list data!

 If you need help implementing these methods head over to [Trello API
 reference](https://developers.Trello.com/advanced-reference).
 For more info on how
 the API works.

-Note: Remember to include the API KEY and TOKEN in every request.

 ### From AJAX to models.

-**Implement** the `Horello.List.listFromJSON` and `Horello.Card.cardFromJSON` methods.
-These are called when your ajax ends in success.
-The data from these ajax calls
-is now passed to these methods to create the appropriate objects for cards and lists.
-You can look at `Horello.Board.boardFromJSON` to get an idea of how it works.
+**Implement** The following methods. `Horello.Board.boardFromJSON` to get an idea of how they should work.

+`Horello.List.listFromJSON`
+`Horello.Card.cardFromJSON`

+These methods are used to convert the JSON you get from the API into actual objects
+on your code.
+They should do the same thing we did on the `Warmup` section when
+we created all the objects doing `new horello.List()`.
+They should take in data
+and return the newly created `list` object.

 ## Step 4: Sanity Check.

+This is just a quick review on how things are (or should be) working on the app to get the data from our backend (Trello API) and rendering into the frontend.

 If your methods were correctly implemented according to the steps here and on
 `data_model.js`, refreshing your page should show you Horello with all the data